REVIEW YOUR CART

 PEOPLE WHO BOUGHT THIS ALSO BOUGHT

-Hey LC Girl, you’re currently viewing our UAE store.
+Hey LC Girl, you’re currently viewing our USA store.
 Based on your location, we recommend visiting our store for the best experience.Go to store

 Welcome to WOMEN WHO INSPIRE US, a continuing series featuring women around the world that inspire us at L'Couture and we want to share their story with you.

 October is breast cancer awareness month.
 At LC, we are doing our bit to raise awareness and funds for a cause very close to our hearts.
 For the month of October, we are supporting #PINKtober, in partnership with Brest Friends and the Al Jalila Foundation with the mission to save lives by increasing awareness , education, research & offering emotional and financial support to patients with breast cancer.

 This week, we are honoured to be sharing Rachel Coats’ story.
 Rachel tells us about her journey with breast cancer.
 Her positive attitude is truly inspiring and we hope by sharing this story this helps anyone going through something similar and encourages you to examine yourself regularly.

 Hi guys, my name is Rachel Coats and I am a friend of Lyndsay aka the CEO/Girl Boss of the fabulous L’Couture.

 I was diagnosed with secondary breast cancer on Friday 13th September 2013- I was 26.
 I was diagnosed at a secondary stage – it had spread to my right hip bone and my spine as well as the primary tumour in my left breast.
 For those that don’t know, Secondary cancer is incurable, but treatable.